nalgeon/sqlean/README.md

 The single-file `sqlean` bundle contains all extensions from the main set.

-P.S.
-Please [share your use cases](https://github.com/nalgeon/sqlean/issues/81) to help the project focus on important aspects.

 ## Incubator

 These extensions haven't yet made their way to the main set.
 They may be untested, poorly documented, too broad, too narrow, or without a well-thought API.